MikiMirai/SaiThemeColorChanger/README.md

 INSTRUCTIONS:
-!!!!(It is recommended to back up your sai folder first just in case anything goes wrong, just save it to your desktop or something.
-Just copy it and paste it somewhere else to do this.)!!!!
+⚠️⚠️⚠️(It is recommended to back up your sai folder first just in case anything goes wrong, just save it to your desktop or something.
+Just copy it and paste it somewhere else to do this.)⚠️⚠️⚠️

 1. Open "SaiThemeColorChanger.exe".
 2. Go into SAI's folder and drag the file "sai.exe" into the window you just opened (Be sure to run it from somewhere with the appropriate permissions)